uwegeercken/artikel/README.md

 Load basic data from CSV files into the database.

 ### Configuration file content:
-The configuration yaml file needs to contain - additionally to the configuration from above - the path where the csv files are located and a list of filenames for the different files:
+The configuration yaml file needs to contain - if you want to load data from csv files - the path where the csv files are located and a list of filenames for the different files:

     csvInput: